garkul/Transcriptomics.msu/README.md

 # Transcriptomics.msu

-В данном репозитории хранятся домашние задания по курсу <a href="https://intellect-foundation.ru/programms/electives/analiz-transkriptomnyix-dannyix/">"Анализ транскриптомных данных"</a> - файлы <b>HW_*.ipynb</b>.
+This repository contains the homework for the course <a href="https://intellect-foundation.ru/programms/electives/analiz-transkriptomnyix-dannyix/">"Transcriptome data analysis"</a> - files <b>HW_*.ipynb</b>.